 - Policies

 - The community engagement activities are integral to the project and should be carefully planned.
-A meaningful community engagement project should involve concentrated preparation by the artist/company and applicant.
+A meaningful community engagement activity should involve concentrated preparation by the artist/company and applicant, and include a learning activity that has a lasting impact on the audience (e.g., a workshop, demonstration, panel, lecture, or master class).
 The artist/company must provide/conduct the community engagement activities.
+Please be aware that failure to include an educational/community engagement activity will result in ineligibility.

 - South Arts does not fund benefits or fundraisers.